-Simon Cowell Breaks His Back In A Bad Electric Bike Accident, Sources Claim
+Simon Cowell Breaks His Back In An Electric Bike Accident, Sources Claim

 People reported that the accident was minor, and a source told them that “he’s doing fine, he’s under observation and is in the best possible hands.”

+He also revealed that he and his son have been spending much more time together.

+“We definitely have more family time together now.
+We watch movies in the evening, play together, read books, comics, everything,” said the entertainment manager.

-Cowell has recently been able to return to the long-running talent competition series airing on NBC thanks to new protocols instituted amid the ongoing coronavirus pandemic.
+Cowell has recently been able to return to work on AGT thanks to new protocols instituted amid the ongoing coronavirus pandemic.
 Production on Season 15 restarted in early July.

 The Inquisitr reported that Cowell was happy with the new guidelines and even believed the latest season of AGT would be even better than past seasons.
-He said he would not mind keeping some of the new rules in place even when the pandemic is over.
+He added that he would not mind keeping some of the new rules in place when the pandemic is over.

+People stated that the super-producer is expected to be present for the filming of Season 15’s first live show on Tuesday in Universal City, California.